oroconnor/reverie/_posts/2020-8-9-kingston-homes-code.md

 Again the data for the visualizations in "Kingston Home Sales Trends" are from Realtor.com They request that this link be provided with attribution: https://www.realtor.com/research/data/

-Here's the full code that takes the realtor.com dataset and creates the visualizations used in the post:
+Here's the python code that takes the realtor.com dataset and creates the visualizations used in the post: